carla-simulator/carla/Docs/recorder_and_playback.md

 ![actor blocked](img/actor_blocked1.png)

-We see there is some mess there that actually blocks the actor (red vehicle in the image).
+As we can observe, there is an obstacle that is actually blocking the actor (red vehicle in the image).
-We can check also another actor with:
+Looking at another actor using:

 ```py
 client.replay_file("col3.log", 75, 0, 104)